 3. Good ventilation is key.
 This tends to be a constant inclusion in the various employment laws held by the majority of countries which detail the bare minimum employers must do to ensure suitable surroundings for their workforce.
 Should your business be found to be in breach of this legislation and a member of your staff be taken ill, there is a slim but possible chance you could be held legally responsible, if it can be proved that their condition is linked to a poor quality working environment.

-Clean air that is suitable for extended human consumption cannot be put aside, and is integral for financial success at any level.
+Clean air that is suitable for extended human consumption cannot be put aside and is integral to financial success at any level.
 So don’t ignore it – make sure you have a plan to improve the air quality in your workplace before you get your new business up and running.

 Justin Fox writes on behalf of Envirotec, a Buckinghamshire-based engineering firm providing air management solutions to businesses of all sizes.
 Check them out if you want total control over the quality of air within your premises.